easypassHSG/FCS/README.md

 </a>

-##### Welcome to the **official EasyPass GitHub** page for the course Fundamentals of Computer Science @ HSG!
+##### Welcome to the **official EasyPass GitHub** page!
 Please note that we have updated the Crashcourse and moved it to a new site, which can be found below.

 ---